 Acute myeloid leukemia (AML) is a type of blood cancer.
-AML usually develops from cells that would turn into white blood cells (other than lymphocytes).
-Sometimes, though, it can develop from other types of blood-forming cells.
-Here is basic information about the symptoms, risk factors, survival rates, and treatments for AML.
+It usually begins in cells that would turn into white blood cells.
+Sometimes, though, AML can start in other types of blood-forming cells.

 You may hear other names for acute myeloid leukemia.
 Doctors may call it: